martin-martin/morning-pages/README.md

 Computational assistance in establishing daily preparation and reflection habits.

-Initiates two cron jobs that will bring up Morning Pages (at 7AM) and Evening Pages (at 10PM) that prompt you to answer to short pre-defined questions.
+Initiates two CRON jobs that will bring up Morning Pages (at 6AM) and Evening Pages (at 9PM).
+These writing prompts ask you to answer a few short predefined questions.
+Completing them can help to reflect and focus on your aims.

+Evening Pages now include the MIT (most important task) for the coming day and open up for revisit in the morning.

 Each exercises takes less than 5 minutes.